jolguk/media-services-v3-dotnet-quickstarts/README.md

 - csharp
 products:
 - azure
-- azure-media-services
+description: "The project in this repository was created using Visual Studio 2017.
+It targets netcoreapp2.0.
+The code in the project uses 'async main',"
-description: "The project supports the Azure Media Services v3 quickstarts article on docs.microsoft.com."
+urlFragment: media-services-v3-dotnet-quickstarts
 ---

 # Azure Media Services v3 quickstart starter samples